Destro: IPC

 In the mid-1980s, IPC's Battle Action Force weekly comic (in conjunction with Palitoy) began to conform their storylines to more closely resemble the Hasbro toyline.
 Destro was introduced as the second incarnation of the Red Shadows character, Red Jackal, driver of the Hyena tracked vehicle.

 After the Red Shadows were betrayed by Baron Ironblood, Red Jackal sought revenge against his former leader, who had become the Cobra Commander.
 The Commander sprayed acid into Jackal's face, but chose to spare his life and renamed him Destro.
-(For more detail see Red Jackal's transition to Destro.)
+(Note: For more details, see Red Jackal's transition to Destro.))

 As in other continuities, the loyalties of this version of Destro were suspect.
 In School for Snakes, he confronted his former colleague the Black Major, who had also survived Ironblood's treachery and sworn revenge.
 They conspired to kill Cobra Commander, after which Destro would take over the organization, supplying the Major with the means to disappear into obscurity.
 But when a group of Cobra loyalists led by the Baroness fought back, Destro decided that he could not risk being exposed, turning against and seemingly killing the Black Major—who survived.